Central Retinal Artery Occlusion in Acute Care: Current Practices and Emerging Therapies. | Canada Hyperbarics Skip to main content

 What They Found

 They found that central retinal artery occlusion (CRAO) management faces challenges due to delayed patient presentation, limited therapeutic windows, and a lack of universally accepted treatment protocols.
-Conventional treatments like ocular massage and intraocular pressure reduction have limited efficacy due to insufficient evidence from randomized controlled trials, while emerging therapies show promise but require further investigation.
+Conventional treatments like ocular massage and intraocular pressure reduction have limited efficacy due to insufficient evidence from randomised controlled trials, while emerging therapies show promise but require further investigation.

 Canadian Relevance